MAPPA MUNDI

 l325 ... with a Note on the Surviving Charts and Atlases of

-the Fourteenth Century.
+.
 Royal Geographical Society

 Reproductions of Early Manuscript Maps, l.
 London: Royal